salahmak/salahmak/README.md

 ### Welcome to my profile! &nbsp; ![](https://visitor-badge.glitch.me/badge?page_id=salahmak&style=flat-square&color=0088cc)

-I'm a final high school year student, looking into going to a superior computer science college.
+I'm a student in the first year of the higher school of artificial intelligence (ENSIA).
 I'm a self-taught programmer from Algeria who's always willing to learn and work across technologies, languages and domains.
 I'm a fullstack web developer, but I usually prefer backend than frontend.
 I'm currently learning C/C++ and trying to go deeper in programming.

 <img align="right" height="250" width="375" alt="" src="https://camo.githubusercontent.com/166a6af24d787a35796e6fd4a858a390f3c8b8d687203d85f4f1eeb57ce7a6c8/68747470733a2f2f6d656469612e67697068792e636f6d2f6d656469612f33466a4550624b7145506850706d433875592f67697068792e676966" />